@synth_cinema: Review Roundup - You Must Whip It

-While generic origin stories haven't really been something the DC juggernaut has been interested in developing so far, it seems like they've taken a second look at the idea with this latest instalment.
-It's always a crowd pleasing plot structure, but of course things always feel far too familiar.
+While generic origin stories haven't been something the DC juggernaut has been interested in so far, it seems like they've taken a second look at the idea with this latest instalment.
+It's always a crowd pleasing structure, but of course things can feel too familiar.
 On the other hand this is never an entirely negative attribute.
-While I was fairly lenient with Man of Steel, the subsequent hero on hero slug-fest was a huge mess that could have KO'd any chance of something smaller and more light hearted making an impression.
-However with Gal Gadot finally getting an proper introduction into this series it seems as though a fresh approach might be exactly what was needed.
-At least someone remembered how a three act superhero adventure was meant to work.
+While Man of Steel was passable, the subsequent hero on hero slug-fest was a mess that could have KO'd any chance of something smaller and more light hearted.
+However, with Princess Diana finally getting an proper introduction into this series it seems this approach might be exactly what was needed.

 There are a lot of deja-vu moments here, with a naive hero living in an isolated fantasy word, and later a blend of physics defying action and period war time locations.
-It's nothing new, these are all tried and tested ideas.
+These are all tried and tested ideas.
 But they're pretty solid inclusions and they provide enough entertainment value, visual variety and spectacle where required.
-The pieces of ancient mythological exposition used add texture, and there are some detailed scrolls and murals included to build a sense of history.
-The sun lit beaches of an Amazon island contrast nicely with a soot coated, blood soaked First World War era Europe, and the kinds of action set pieces you might expect from these two scenarios clashing all make an appearance.
+The mythological exposition used adds texture, and there are some detailed scrolls and murals included to build a sense of history.
+The sun lit beaches of an Amazon island contrast nicely with a soot coated, blood soaked, First World War era Europe, and the kinds of action set pieces you might expect from these two scenarios clashing all make an appearance.

-The fight sequences and training montages early on suffer from an over use of slow motion ramping.
-It echoes the worst moments of things like 300 but fortunately it doesn't happen too often.
-The main second act set piece is the main highlight, with trench warfare and magic whips coming together to offer a super powered series of action beats.
-Gadot's Princess Diana does her thing, smashing vehicles and sniper nests along the way.
-It uses just enough bleak real world atmosphere against the flashes of CGI, without ever going too far.
-It's a shame that the big finale feels far messier, falling prey to swirling clouds of visual effects and losing the smaller and more effective sense of scale.
-The ultimate villain Ares is also kind of weak.
-There are some muddled motivations and a lot of fire and lighting in place of real characterisation.
+The fights and training montages early on suffer from an over use of slow motion; echoing the worst tendencies of things post 300 but fortunately it doesn't happen too often.
+The main second act set piece is the main highlight, with trench warfare and magic whips offering a super powered series of action beats.
+Gal Gadot's Diana does her thing, smashing vehicles and sniper nests along the way.
+It uses just enough real world atmosphere against flashes of CGI without ever going too far.
+It's a shame that the big finale feels far messier, falling prey to swirling clouds of visual effects and losing the smaller more effective sense of scale.
+The ultimate villain is also kind of weak, with muddled motivations and a lot of fire and lightning in place of characterisation.
 But fortunately the title character manages to deliver enough to keep things interesting.

-It's odd, but having a fish out of water storyline in which a young and foolishly idealistic warrior enters a world of tragedy and grey morals feels surprisingly fresh here, when in reality it's pretty trite.
+It's odd, but having a fish out of water storyline in which a young and idealistic warrior enters a world of tragedy and grey morals feels surprisingly fresh here, when in reality it's pretty trite.
 There are all kinds of silly lines about the roles of men and women, the architecture of London, and the kinds of period fashion on offer.
 It feels like a throwback to cheesy '90s action films that haven't really existed for a long time.
 There are shades of Stephen Sommers' The Mummy here in one or two instances.
-It's a weird notion but I kind of liked seeing a few of these cornball moments making a comeback.
-Diana and war time spy Steve (Chris Pine) go through all the usual motions but it provides enough charm.
-He also brings along a rag tag band of almost-heroes that serves as an economical way of showing her the kinds of problems people outside of her homeland paradise suffer with.
+It's a weird but fun to see a few of these cornball moments making a comeback.
+Diana and war time spy Steve (Chris Pine) go through all the motions but provide enough charm.
+He also brings along a band of almost-heroes who serve as an economical way of showing her the kinds of problems people outside of her homeland suffer with.

 This is nothing exceptional but it still delivers where it counts.
-It has a likeable central performance in service of a protagonist with just enough back story to keep things moving.
-It's a shame the last few scenes still become another big hurricane of light and noise, although they try and hold off for a while.
-The villains are undercooked but in some ways the war itself is a horrifying enough obstacle to overcome.
+It has a likeable central performance and a protagonist with just enough backstory to keep things moving.
+It's a shame the last few scenes still become another big hurricane of effects noise, although they try and hold it back.
+The villains are undercooked but in some ways the war itself is a horrifying enough obstacle.
 Warmongering gas makers and evil scientists just aren't that interesting, and while Danny Huston and Elena Anaya do a good job, they're never that engaging.
-They get in a good hero theme tune at least, which is something people tend to skip these days.
+There's a good hero theme tune at least, which is something films tend to skip these days.
 If Wonder Woman's big plan was to deliver hope back to a miserable world, then it's fitting that her first big screen outing provides the same thing for future sequels and spin-offs.
-It's a minor success that often feels like a test run considering how much is borrowed from other films, but it's nice to just enjoy this kind of thing for once.

 3/5